Yukyin/Yukyin.github.io/_pages/about.md

 I am a Ph.D. candidate in Computer Science at Fudan University in Shanghai, China.
 My research interests include large language models, multimodal models, natural language processing, question-answering systems, dialogue systems, knowledge graphs, emotion computing, and AI-based interdisciplinary research.

-My work aims to enhance the capabilities of large language models by making them more robust in understanding, reasoning, and providing high-quality, reliable answers.
-I focus on question-answering and dialogue systems to improve human-computer interaction through natural language.
-By integrating knowledge graphs, I enhance the models' ability to retrieve and reason over structured information, which is crucial for accurate responses.
-Emotion computing allows these systems to recognize and interpret human emotions, leading to more empathetic and engaging interactions.
-Additionally, I incorporate multimodal applications to process diverse data types like text, images, and audio, further enriching the interaction experience.
-By interweaving these areas, I strive to push the boundaries of AI, exploring interdisciplinary applications that make AI systems more intelligent, empathetic, and versatile.
+My work primarily involves:

+* Understanding user queries and providing explanations and reasoning based on existing contexts to deliver the most relevant and reliable answers.
+* Demonstrating empathy and understanding towards users, maintaining a consistent interaction style, and generating humor.
+* Optimizing model training for greater efficiency and precision.

 I have an active research record, with 34 papers submitted, including 22 as the first author and 15 already published.
 My work has been featured in top-tier conferences such as ACL, AAAI, and EMNLP.
 Beyond academia, I have applied for 48 national patents (40 as the first inventor), with 30 granted.
 My contributions have been recognized with multiple awards at international, national, and university levels.
-I have also gained valuable industry experience through internships at organizations like Microsoft Research Asia and ByteDance.
-In these roles, I worked on projects involving lightweight training of language models, multimodal applications, and enhancing AI capabilities in e-commerce and social media platforms.
-In addition to my research and industry experience, I have served as a peer reviewer for several prestigious conferences, including ACL, EMNLP, NAACL, and COLING.
+I have also gained valuable industry experience through internships at organizations like Microsoft Research Asia and ByteDance, etc. In these roles, I worked on projects involving lightweight training of language models, multimodal applications, and enhancing AI capabilities in e-commerce and social media platforms.
+In addition to my research and industry experience, I have served as a peer reviewer for several prestigious conferences, including ACL, EMNLP, NAACL, and COLING, etc.

 My overarching goal is to develop intelligent, empathetic, and trustworthy AI systems that can effectively interact with humans and contribute positively across various vertical domains by integrating advancements in robotics, hardware, and specialized applications. [[CV]](/files/YYC.pdf)